Classic Council Road

 Services Live-Streamed on Facebook If you can’t be with us on Sunday mornings, our worship service is live-streamed over our Facebook page!
 Check it out @councilroad right at 10:15 a.m.

 Sermons on YouVersion Bible App Every Sunday, you can find the Scripture and sermon notes on the YouVersion Bible App.
 Click on “more,” then “events,” and you will see CRBC live.

 2020 Giving Campaign

-If you have not previously had an opportunity to participate in giving to the 2020 campaign, you may jump in anytime.
-We are using these funds to pay for our beautiful new facility upgrades.
+We are in the process of paying off the 2020 campaign, which are the funds used to pay for our beautiful new facility upgrades.
 Give above and beyond your regular tithe to help us pay off the debt by December 2020.
 Give in the bucket on Sundays, give at www.councilroad.org/give, or text "building" and the amount to 405.652.0607.
 If you have questions, contact Jason Arnold.

 For a further look ahead visit our events page